-38. Violation of Court Orders.
+37. Violation of Court Orders.
 Willful violation of an order issued under this Act shall constitute contempt of court and may, after notice and hearing, be assessed a civil penalty of a freeze of any per capita payments for tribal members or removal and exclusion from tribal lands all non-members of the Ho-Chunk Nation and/or a penalty in an amount not to exceed \$500.

-39. Reporting Domestic Violence.
+38. Reporting Domestic Abuse.

 - a.
-Any physician, nurse, school teacher, psychologist, social worker, community officer, community health representative, or any other person knowing or suspecting that domestic violence is occurring or has occurred shall report the matter orally and immediately by telephone or otherwise to the Ho-Chunk Nation Domestic Abuse Program. - b.
-Any person, including individuals, corporations, government entities and their agents, who in good faith makes or participates in the making of a report pursuant to this section shall have immunity from any liability, civil or criminal, which might otherwise arise from making that report, and shall have the same immunity with respect to participation in any court proceeding resulting from such a report. - c.
-Any person who shall make a report of domestic violence knowing that the facts reported are false or misleading, and the report causes the arrest of the person identified in the report, shall be deemed guilty of an offense, and upon conviction thereof shall be fined not to exceed \$500. - d.
-Any mandatory reporter who fails, neglects, or refuses to report acts of domestic violence known to him/her may, after notice and hearing, be assessed a civil penalty in an amount not to exceed \$500. - 40.
+Any physician, nurse, school teacher, psychologist, social worker, community officer, community health representative, or any other person knowing or suspecting that domestic abuse is occurring or has occurred shall report the matter orally and immediately by telephone or otherwise to the Ho-Chunk Nation Domestic Abuse Division. - b.
+Any person, including individuals, corporations, government entities and their agents, who in good faith makes or participates in the making of a report pursuant to this section shall have immunity from any liability, civil or criminal, which might otherwise arise from making that report, and shall have the same immunity with respect to participation in any court proceeding resulting from such a report.

+- c.
+Any person who shall make a report of domestic abuse knowing that the facts reported are false or misleading, and the report causes the arrest of the person identified in the report, shall be deemed guilty of an offense, and upon conviction thereof shall be fined not to exceed \$500. - d.
+Any mandatory reporter who fails, neglects, or refuses to report acts of domestic abuse known to him/her may, after notice and hearing, be assessed a civil penalty in an amount not to exceed \$500. - 39.
 Liability.
-No domestic abuse advocate, community or police officer shall be held liable for any actions taken while acting within the scope of their authority, provided he/she acted in good faith and without malice.
+No domestic abuse advocate, community or police officer shall be held liable for any actions taken while acting within the scope of their authority, provided he/she acted in good faith and without malice. - 40.
+Severability.

-41. Severability.
 If any part or parts, or application of any part, of this act is held invalid, such holding shall not affect the validity of the remaining parts of this act.
 The Ho-Chunk Nation Legislature hereby declares that it would have passed the remaining parts of this act even if it had known that such part or parts of application of any part thereof would be declared invalid.

-Legislative I History: 05/16/00 Legislature reviews draft Act and posts for 45-day review period.
+Legislative History: 05/16/00 Legislature reviews draft Act and posts for 45-day review period.
 08/22/00 Enacted by Legislative Resolution 8-22-00A.
-10/23/01 Restated to conform paragraph numbering with format prescribed by the Legislative Organization Act of 2001.
-03/13/08 Placed on Administrative Committee's Agenda to address issue of keeping petitioner's address, telephone number, and similar identifying information confidential.
+Restated to conform paragraph numbering with format prescribed by the Legislative 10/23/01 Organization Act of 2001.
+Placed on Administrative Committee's Agenda to address issue of keeping petitioner's address, 03/13/08 telephone number, and similar identifying information confidential.
 3/20/08 Amended by Legislative Resolution 3-18-08 B to keep petitioner's address, telephone number, and similar identifying information confidential.
-02/21/12 Legislature adopts Resolution 02-21-12 J places proposed amendments out for 45 day Public comment.
+02/21/12 Legislature adopts Resolution 02-21-12 J places proposed amendments out for 45 Day Public Comment.
 04/17/12 Legislature adopts Resolution 04-17-12B adopts the proposed amendments presented to the full Legislature and posted for 45 day Public Review on 2/21/12.
+09/07/22 Legislative adopt Resolution 09-07-22L placing out for 45 Day Public Comment.
+09/08/22 Placed on website for 45 Day Public Comment and expires on 10/23/22.
+09/19/23 Legislature adopts the amendments via Resolution 09-19-23D.